cornelius/awesome-open-source/README.md

 * [fosstars-rating-core](https://sap.github.io/fosstars-rating-core/) - Framework for defining ratings for open source projects
 * [Open Source Insights](https://deps.dev/) - Tool to show details about dependencies of open source packages
 * [publiccode.yml](https://github.com/publiccodeyml/publiccode.yml) - Standard to express meta data for a repository, used in code for public administration
+* [The Rights-Ratchet Model](https://meshedinsights.com/2021/02/02/rights-ratchet/) - Description of risks with license changes in single-vendor projects

 ## Support